MoTechnicalities/Flux-Monism/lepton_excitations.md

 ---

-## 7. Creation Conditions: The Hurricane Principle
+## 7. Creation Conditions: The Dust Devil Principle

 ### 7.1 The Devastating Observation

 **Empirical fact**: Muons and taus only appear in high-energy collisions (cosmic rays, particle accelerators).
-They are never found in:
+Electrons, by contrast, form spontaneously in any ionization process.

+**Where electrons form**:
+- Chemical reactions (ionization)
+- Thermal environments (any temperature)
+- Photoelectric effect (visible light)
+- Beta decay (everywhere in the universe)
+- **Ground state vortex—forms with minimal energy**

+**Where muons/taus never form**:
-- Solar fusion
+- Solar fusion (only keV scale)
-- Chemical reactions
+- Chemical reactions (only eV scale)
+- Lightning (only MeV scale)
-- Thermal environments
+- Thermal environments (any temperature)
-- Lightning
 - Low-energy atomic processes

 This is so obvious it's embarrassing it was overlooked for 80+ years.